-- The use of cameras or filming equipment (including on mobile phones or mobile action cameras, such as Go Pro cameras) is not allowed in toilets, washing or changing areas, nor should photography or filming equipment be used by pupils in a manner that may offend or cause upset. - Pupils must not take, use, share, publish or distribute images of others without their permission. - The Foundation recognises that consensual and non-consensual sharing of nudes and seminude images and/or videos (also known as youth produced/involved sexual imagery or "sexting") by/of pupils can be a safeguarding issue; all concerns will be reported to and dealt with by the DSL (or deputy).
+- The use of cameras or filming equipment (including on mobile phones or mobile action cameras, such as Go Pro cameras) is not allowed in toilets, washing or changing areas, nor should photography or filming equipment be used by pupils in a manner that may offend or cause upset. - Pupils must not take, use, share, publish or distribute images of others without their permission. - The Group recognises that consensual and non-consensual sharing (or threats to the sharing) of nudes and semi-nude images and/or videos (also known as youth produced/involved sexual imagery or "sexting") by/of pupils can be a safeguarding issue; all concerns will be reported to and dealt with by the DSL (or deputy).
 Creating and sharing nudes and semi-nudes of under-18s (including those created and shared with consent) is illegal which makes responding to incidents complex.
-(For further information, please see the Safeguarding and Promoting the Welfare of Pupils Policy.) - The misuse of images, cameras or filming equipment by pupils in a way that breaches this policy or any other Foundation policy is always taken seriously, and will be dealt with under the relevant policy as appropriate.
+(For further information, please see the Safeguarding and Protecting the Welfare of Pupils Policy.) - The misuse of images, cameras or filming equipment by pupils in a way that breaches this policy, or any other Group policy is always taken seriously, and will be dealt with under the relevant policy as appropriate.

-13.1.3 By the Foundation
+13.2.4 By the Group

-- At the Foundation we want to celebrate the achievements of our pupils and therefore may want to use images and videos of our pupils within promotional materials, or for publication in the media such as local, or even national, newspapers covering school events or achievements.
-We will seek the consent of pupils, and their parents where appropriate, before allowing the use of images or videos of pupils for such purposes - Whenever a pupil begins their attendance at a Foundation School, they, or their parent where appropriate, will be asked to complete a consent form in relation to the use of images and videos of that pupil.
-We will not use images or videos of pupils for any purpose where we do not have consent - Staff and volunteers are allowed to take digital and video images to support educational aims, but must follow this policy concerning the sharing, distribution and publication of those images.
-Those images should only be taken on school equipment: personal equipment should not be used for such purposes.
+- At the Group we want to celebrate the achievements of our pupils and therefore may want to use images and videos of our pupils within promotional materials, or for publication in the media such as local, or even national, newspapers covering school events or achievements.
+We will seek the consent of pupils, and their parents where appropriate, before allowing the use of images or videos of pupils for such purposes - Whenever a pupil begins their attendance at a Group School, they, or their parent where appropriate, will be asked to complete a consent form in relation to the use of images and videos of that pupil.
+We will not use images or videos of pupils for any purpose where we do not have consent - Staff and volunteers are allowed to take digital and video images to support educational aims, but must follow this policy concerning the sharing, distribution and publication of those images. - Staff are encouraged to use Group issued equipment for the purposes of taking photographs/stills or video footage of pupils.
+With the exception of EYFS staff, personal devices may be used provided (a) the image taken is 'appropriate' and is in accordance with the Group's Storing and Use of Images Policy and (b) the image is removed from the device within 48 hours.
+Any such use should always be transparent and staff should be aware of those pupils for whom consent has not been given (details may be obtained from the Marketing and Communications Dept.).
+The resultant files from such recording or taking of photographs must be stored in accordance with the Group's procedures on Group equipment.